Booklist: History

 The 1970s saw a great deal of change in the Booklist offices.
 As adolescent literature gained popularity, a Young Adult books editor was hired.
 The publication of such books as Judy Blume’s Forever, Phyllis Reynolds Naylor's Alice series, and S.E.
 Hinton's The Outsiders marked a need to evaluate books not meant strictly for either children or adults.
 In 1973, new editor-publisher Paul Brawley was the first to print editions of the magazine with recreated book jackets on the cover.
 Some Booklist subscribers protested the flashy new covers, supposedly claiming they liked the plain covers and the space they afforded for listing potential book orders.
 Under Brawley’s editorship, beginning with 16mm film strips and spoken-word recordings, Booklist began to accept submissions and print reviews of audiovisual products.
-During the 1980s and 1990s, Booklist began its Editors’ Choice reviews and its first feature column, “Manley Arts”, by Will Manley.
+During the 1980s and 1990s, Booklist began its Editors' Choice reviews and its first feature column, "Manley Arts", by Will Manley.
 The 1990s issues of Booklist were the first to be composed on in-office computers.

-The June 2005 issue of Booklist marked the magazine’s 100th anniversary.
-To celebrate the centennial, the acting editors published a feature article entitled “The Booklist Century”, wherein they chose a book from each year of the preceding hundred to highlight its social impact — ranging from Edith Wharton's The House of Mirth (1905) to the 9/11 Commission Report.
+The June 2005 issue of Booklist marked the magazine's 100th anniversary.
+To celebrate the centennial, the acting editors published a feature article entitled "The Booklist Century", wherein they chose a book from each year of the preceding hundred to highlight its social impact — ranging from Edith Wharton's The House of Mirth (1905) to the 9/11 Commission Report.

 Currently, the magazine can be found online and in print.
 The Booklist editorial team also creates supplemental products, such as Book Links, webinars and the Booklist Reader.
+By 2023, Booklist published 8,000 reviews per year.

 Booklist offices are located in the 50 E. Huron building at the ALA headquarters.